Delta buys Virgin Atlantic stake to boost London access

 Delta "wants to dominate the biggest business market in the world, which is New York," said Ray Neidl, an analyst with Maxim Group.
 "You can't really dominate that without having a strong presence in the second-biggest market, which is Heathrow."

-The carriers plan to apply for antitrust immunity, which would enable them to share pricing, scheduling and other information to deepen their relationship.
-A similar American Airlines-British Airways agreement started in late 2010.
+The two carriers plan to apply for antitrust immunity, which would enable them to share pricing, scheduling and other information to deepen their relationship.
+The similar American Airlines-British Airways agreement has been in place since 2010.

-Even though Delta is buying a minority stake in Virgin, the deal could raise antitrust concerns if the U.S. Justice Department were to determine that it reduced the incentives for the two companies to compete against each other, said Robert Doyle, an antitrust expert with the law firm Doyle, Barlow & Mazard PLLC.

-"It depends on how many board seats they get.
-Do they have veto power on expansion plans?" said Doyle.
-"Does the 49 percent interest change the incentives in any way of Virgin to compete against Delta?"

-Virgin said Delta will have three of seven board seats and that the share purchase would require an antitrust review, while the joint venture would require antitrust immunity.

-Delta said the share purchase from Singapore Airlines is not contingent on the joint venture receiving immunity.

-Delta is buying the Virgin Atlantic stake bought by Singapore Airlines in 1999.
-Singapore paid $965 million (600 million pounds) for its stake, but had written off the investment and has been open to selling the asset since at least mid-2011.
+Delta is buying the Virgin Atlantic stake bought by Singapore Airlines (SIAL.SI) in 1999.
+Singapore paid $965 million for its stake but had written off the investment and has been open to selling the asset since at least mid-2011.

 MARKET SHARE POTENTIAL

-For Atlanta-based Delta, the second-largest U.S. airline by revenue after United, the deal could boost its transatlantic market share by drawing more corporate customers who pay higher fares at Heathrow, a lucrative hub.
+For Delta, the second-largest U.S. airline by revenue after United, the deal could boost its transatlantic market share by drawing more customers who pay higher fares at London's Heathrow, a lucrative hub where landing slots are generally hard to acquire.

-Airline consultant Michael Boyd said the venture would not change things for U.S. consumers, but would allow Delta to put its codes on Virgin Atlantic flights to places in Europe from London, where the real opportunity is.
-"Delta more or less will now have a de facto connecting hub in Heathrow which it didn't have before," he said.

-"Delta will have the ability to flow passengers over to and beyond Heathrow, and that means American and BA are going to have more competition," said Boyd, of Boyd Group International in Evergreen, Colorado.
+"The move gives Delta access to a critical game piece in the corporate travel arena--London Heathrow," Buckingham Research analyst Dan McKenzie said in a note to clients.
+He said the lack of access at Heathrow has hurt Delta's ability to win corporate accounts.

-Delta and Virgin will operate nine daily round-trip flights from Heathrow to New York's John F. Kennedy and Newark Liberty airports.
+Delta and Virgin will operate nine daily round-trip flights from Heathrow to New York's John F Kennedy and Newark Liberty airports.
+That compares with three currently for Delta alone.
+McKenzie wrote those nine New York area flights could allow Delta to lure more business travellers "presumably at AMR's expense."

-In a statement on Tuesday, American said its partnership with British Airways now offers up to 69 daily flights between the UK and North America, with up to 16 London-New York flights a day, "significantly more than competitors."

 Delta's Anderson said the Delta-Virgin joint venture would eventually have a 24 percent to 25 percent share of the market between the United States and Britain, compared with British Airways-American's 60 percent share.

-"If you look at traffic flows in the world, there's no more important market than the U.S. to London-Heathrow market," Anderson told a New York press conference.
+"If you look at traffic flows in the world, there's no more important market than the U.S. to London-Heathrow market," Anderson told a press conference in New York.
 "If you look at all of the city pairs in that non-stop market, eight of the 10 largest city pairs are to London-Heathrow."

 Though Branson said he plans to retain his 51 percent stake in Virgin Atlantic and maintain the brand of the airline he founded in 1984, analyst Neidl that could change.